 However, reducing your mileage doesn’t mean doing only easy runs.
 You still want to keep your running intensity steady.
 The idea isn’t to weaken, but to reduce.
 That being said, you don’t want to push hard every workout even if that’s what you have been doing (hopefully not!)

-You’ll want to keep everything in moderation.
+Keep everything in moderation.
+Don’t crush yourself with a tough track workout.
+At the same time, tapering does not mean staying on the couch.
+There is a middle ground, and that is where effective tapering lives.
 Just enough intensity that you’re pushing yourself, but not enough that it’s too much.
 Hence, the focus on the word steady.

 Rest (If Needed)